Tutorial: Criminal Court Records

 Very few criminal court records are available online, and even indexes to criminal cases are rarely available online.

-An example of one criminal index that is online is Sacramento County Superior Court.
+An example of one criminal index that is online is San Mateo County Superior Court.

 Some courts put their calendars or dockets of pending criminal cases online.